 Ricotta dumplings are a delicious meal for cheese lovers and beyond.
 Quick and simple enough for a weeknight meal, you’ll find these on a regular dinner rotation in no time.

 Living near Hollywood, I occasionally see celebrities in their cars, at restaurants and just being normal human beings around town.

-I rarely watch TV, and don’t really swoon over too many celebrities (however, I do admit I was a bit starstruck when Ernest Borgnine struck up a conversation with me at a fabric store many years ago!)
-I figure they’re just people, and I often wonder how many of them actually do everyday things for themselves, like shopping or cooking—okay, I’m not talking about Gordon Ramsay or Jamie Oliver.
+I rarely watch TV, and don’t really swoon over too many celebrities.
+However, I do admit I was a bit starstruck when Ernest Borgnine struck up a conversation with me at a fabric store many years ago!
+I figure they’re just people like you and me.
+I do often wonder how many of them actually do everyday things for themselves, though, like shopping or cooking.

 Well, I’ve discovered one beautiful actress/singer who not only knows her way around a kitchen, but knocks out sensational dishes and posts them on her blog at Silvia’s Cucina.
 As one friend said about Silvia, “That’s not fair that she looks like that and can cook too!”

 If you want true, authentic Italian recipes, Silvia’s site is a treasure trove of delights.
 Silvia Colloca is from Italy, and now lives in Australia, but I’m not going to talk to you about her celebrity status; I want to talk to you about her Ricotta Dumplings with Fresh Sugo!